What does a bra do?

 After considering all the reasons that others have for us to be wearing a bra, it should be up to us, ourselves, to determine, individually, if we want to wear one or not.
 But, we need to consider one last issue that I believe to be very important.
 One that might outweigh all the reasons we have been told for wearing a bra.
 There is a considerable amount of factual data that supports a concern about a connection between breast disease and the wearing of a bra.

-Breast diseases, which include fibrocystic (calcification) conditions and breast cancer, are a major concern to us, since the first one involves discomfort, pain, and needless worry, and the second one involves all of those, plus disfiguring surgery and over 40,000 deaths each year. www.BreastNotes.com has a section that goes into more detail about breast cancer (Breast Cancer - Possible Causes), but we want to mention here as well that there is a suspected connection between a person's wearing a bra and an increase in their chances of suffering from breast diseases.
+Breast diseases, which include fibrocystic (calcification) conditions and breast cancer, are a major concern to us, since the first one involves discomfort, pain, and needless worry, and the second one involves all of those, plus disfiguring surgery and over 40,000 deaths each year.
+This site www.BreastNotes.com has a section that goes into more detail about breast cancer (Breast Cancer - Possible Causes), but we want to mention here as well that there is a suspected connection between a person's wearing a bra and an increase in their chances of suffering from breast diseases.
 Some people may not believe that an article of clothing could have an effect on breast health, but there definitely is scientific support for the plausibility of this connection.
 One researcher has made the logical point frequently that if poor foot health can be caused by the shoes that are placed on the feet, how can it not be true that poor breast health can be caused by the bras that are placed on the breasts?
+Also on this site in Awareness - Bra-Free women have written in about their experiences of becoming bra-free for their comfort and their health.

 An article written by Oliver Poole of the Sunday Telegraph in London states that: